Frazer Yeats: Development

 Before appearing on-screen Frazer was described as "a gambler with a shady past and secrets that will send Ramsay Street into a spin.."
 Frazer has been characterised through his job of gambling, his want of a better life and his subsequent romance with Rosie.
 Channel Ten publicity describe Frazer, they state he is "fiercely ambitious".
 When he was younger he believed he was destined for great things, better than his suburban middle-class upbringing.
 They cite that as being the reason why he left home at a young age and changed his name to something more "exotic".
 They describe him as wanting power and money, but is impatient and doesn't want to achieve it in a traditional way.
 Describing him as ruthless to how he gets these things.
 They cite his caring nature as being his downfall, adding it has been what has stopped him from conning many people.

 Rosie's pregnancy storyline saw the start of characteristic changes in Frazer, of this during an interview with entertainment website Last Broadcast, Lawson stated: "He used to be a bit of a maniac, but his life with Rosie turns him into a good guy, when she gets pregnant, he's so thrilled that he cuts out all the casino nonsense and gets a job driving taxis so that he can give his family financial stability."
 In September 2007 it was reported that Lawson had decided not to renew his contract at the end of the year, opting to pursue other projects.
 Describing Rosie and Frazer's exit storyline, Dan Bennet speaking for Network Ten states: "It will be a bittersweet departure for them.
 They will experience a big tragedy and, on the beck of that, find a sense of new hope."
+Frazer's exit storyline saw him leave Ramsay Street to go to Italy with Rosie.